Big O notation: Use in computer science

-The authors state that the use of equality operator (=) to denote set membership rather than the set membership operator (∈) is an abuse of notation, but that doing so has advantages.
-Inside an equation or inequality, the use of asymptotic notation stands for an anonymous function in the set O(g), which eliminates lower-order terms, and helps to reduce inessential clutter in equations, for example:

 Extensions to the Bachmann–Landau notations

-Another notation sometimes used in computer science is Õ (read soft-O): f(n) = Õ(g(n)) is shorthand for f(n) = O(g(n) log^{k} n) for some k.
-Some authors write O* for the same purpose.
+Another notation sometimes used in computer science is Õ (read soft-O), which hides polylogarithmic factors.
+There are two definitions in use: some authors use f(n) = Õ(g(n)) as shorthand for f(n) = O(g(n) log^{k} n) for some k, while others use it as shorthand for f(n) = O(g(n) log^{k} g(n)).
+When g(n) is polynomial in n, there is no difference; however, the latter definition allows one to say, e.g. that $n2^n = \tilde O(2^n)$ while the former definition allows for $\log^k n = \tilde O(1)$ for any constant k.
+Some authors write O* for the same purpose as the latter definition.
 Essentially, it is big O notation, ignoring logarithmic factors because the growth-rate effects of some other super-logarithmic function indicate a growth-rate explosion for large-sized input parameters that is more important to predicting bad run-time performance than the finer-point effects contributed by the logarithmic-growth factor(s).
 This notation is often used to obviate the "nitpicking" within growth-rates that are stated as too tightly bounded for the matters at hand (since logk n is always o(nε) for any constant k and any ε > 0).